scalar-labs/scalardb/docs/storage-abstraction.md

 ### Repair a table

-If a table is in an unknown state such as the table exists in the underlying storage but not its ScalarDB metadata or vice versa.
-This method will recreate the table, its secondary indexes and their metadata if necessary.
+If a table is in an unknown state, such as the table exists in the underlying storage but not its ScalarDB metadata or vice versa, this method will re-create the table, its secondary indexes, and their metadata if necessary.

 You can repair the table as follows: